e10v/tea-tasting/README.md

 ### Group by units

 By default, **tea-tasting** assumes data are grouped by randomization units, such as users.
-But sometimes one might want to perform clustered error analysis, multilevel modelling, or other methods that rely on more detailed data, such as visits.
+But sometimes one might want to perform clustered error analysis, multilevel modelling, or other methods that rely on more detailed data, such as sessions.

 Steps to analyze data grouped by different units: